StateTransitionLab/CSOMA/README.md

 `-- README.md
 ```

-## Manuscript Context
+## Background

-This package was prepared as the software companion to the manuscript on CSOMA, a competitive swarm optimizer with mutated agents.
-The repository is meant to bridge the paper's optimization algorithm and the concrete MATLAB code needed to run it on design and estimation tasks.
+This repository packages the CSO-MA optimizer as a reusable MATLAB tool with application-driven examples.
+It combines a compact optimization interface with end-to-end scripts so users can both call `csoma` directly and study complete problem-specific workflows.

 In that sense:

-- the manuscript supplies the algorithmic motivation and application context;
+- the optimizer design is grounded in the CSO-MA algorithmic framework;
 - `src/csoma.m` supplies the reusable optimizer implementation;
-- `replication/run_all.m` supplies a fast reviewer entry point;
+- `replication/run_all.m` supplies a fast package entry point;
 - the example directories supply domain-specific objective functions and runnable demonstrations.

 The local package was prepared using the public reference repository [`ElvisCuiHan/CSOMA`](https://github.com/ElvisCuiHan/CSOMA), with the source snapshot noted in the existing project documentation.